Layer9Berlin/PipeDream/README.md

 ## How it works

-Workflows - called pipelines - are defined in yaml files.
+Pipelines are defined in yaml files.
 Using a simple, but extensible syntax, you can call, chain, merge, and split pipelines, invoke shell commands, handle errors, use a key-value store for intermediate results, write tests, create mocks, and much more.

 ## What it does

 Shell scripting is an art that takes years to master.
 Tools like [shellcheck](https://github.com/koalaman/shellcheck) and [bats](https://github.com/bats-core/bats-core) can help you improve the code quality of your scripts, but they don't solve the core problems:
 - There are many traps for beginners to fall into